birc-gsa-2022/project-5-python-ms-world-wides/README.md

 ## Algorithm

 *Which algorithm did you use for read mapping?*
+For read mapping we implemented the bwt using fm-search and the D-table.

 ## Insights you may have had while implementing the algorithm

 ## Problems encountered if any
+When computing the approximate matches we don't reset L, R when a mismatch occurs (as we do when calculating the D table).
+Instead we need add an element to our queue for every letter of our alphabet (apart from the matching one and the sentinal) and search further down from there.

 ## Validation
+We compared the output of our algorithm against the output from the [gsa] Python package in the tests.yaml file.
 *How did you validate that the algorithm works?*

 ## Running time